dita-ot/registry/ReadMe.md

 - If you find a bug or would like to suggest a change, [create an issue][5].
   _(If it's a bug, provide steps to recreate the issue.)_

 - To add a new plug-in or new version, [submit a pull request][2] with the proposed changes.
+Create separate pull request for each plug-in version.

 - Indicate that you agree to the terms of the Apache License Version 2.0 by "[signing off][6]" your contribution with `git commit -s`.